Daniel-Carpenter/Coding-Resources/SQL/README.md

 -- From the dataTable table
 FROM dataTable

--- Where age is greater than 23
+-- Where age is equal to 23
 WHERE age  =  23
 ```

 <table>
     <tr>
         <th>pid</th>